Cart

 Price Inclusions

-• Professional English language speaking private tour guide
+• Professional English language speaking tour guide.

-• Air-conditioned vehicle with private experienced driver
+• Air-conditioned vehicle with an experienced driver.

-• All admission tickets to sightseeing places
+• Admission tickets to sightseeing places.

-• All government taxes
+• All government taxes.

 Price Exclusions